larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 }
 ```

-Then after adding symlink this to your chrome directory for Breeze.
+Then after adding this, symlink this to your Firefox chrome directory.
 Replace profile id with yours:

 ```zsh
 cd ~/.config/mozilla/firefox/PROFILE_ID_HERE.default-release/chrome